 Only one of the experts’ five choices didn’t make it to the list of consumers’ favorites: SunPower.
 The company currently has a review score of 4.54 (based on 895 reviews); it’s a decent score, but not good enough to make the consumers’ choice list.
 While SunPower’s panels are undoubtedly top-of-the-line, the company’s reviews reveal that it loses points with consumers due to its poor customer service.

 There’s no doubt you are curious about what solar panel models are most popular among homeowners.
-To find out, SolarReviews compiled data from recent residential solar installations in California, which is the largest solar market in the U.S. by a large margin.
+To find out, SolarReviews compiled official data on recent residential solar installations in California, the largest solar market in the U.S.

 Here is a ranking of the best solar panels manufactured here in the U.S.

-For this ranking, we decided to consider all solar panel brands that actually manufacture solar panels - and create manufacturing jobs - in this country.
-To that end, we considered all companies that have large-scale manufacturing in the U.S, regardless or where they are headquartered.
+For this ranking, we decided to consider all solar panel brands that manufacture solar panels domestically, regardless of where they are headquartered.

 |#||Company||U.S. manufacturing location||Global HQ|

-There are actually three types of technology utilized in the solar panels available on the market today.
-They are monocrystalline, polycrystalline, and thin film amorphous solar cells.
+There are actually three main technologies used in solar panels today: monocrystalline (mono), polycrystalline (poly), and thin film amorphous solar cells.

 Monocrystalline solar panels are touted for their uniform, sleek look, whereas polycrystalline panels have a fragmented appearance and a blue hue.
 Thin film is the least efficient, but the least expensive.

-Historically, the vast majority of solar panels on the market were either monocrystalline or polycrystalline, or 'mono' and 'poly' for short.
-Monocrystalline solar panels have always been preferred for their better performance and aesthetics, while polycrystalline solar panels attracted budget-conscious consumers due to their lower cost.
+Monocrystalline (mono) solar panels have always been preferred for their better performance and aesthetics, while polycrystalline (poly) solar panels attracted budget-conscious consumers due to their lower cost.
 Thin-film panels, meanwhile, are rarely used in homes.

 Learn more: Pros and cons of different types of solar cells

-Every solar panel on this page - whatever its ranking - is a high-quality, Tier 1 solar panel brand.
-Installing a solar power system with any of these solar panels should result in an efficient, high-performance setup that can power your home for 25 years, or longer.
+Every solar panel on this page is a high-quality, Tier 1 solar panel.
+Installing a solar power system with any of these brands should result in an efficient, high-performance setup that can power your home for at least 25 years.

 Picking the best solar equipment is only part of the equation though.
 Equally, if not more important, is picking the right solar company to install the solar equipment.

-The solar installation company is responsible for designing a system that meets your needs, and they will be your point of contact for any performance or warranty issues you face.
-To ensure you have the best solar experience possible, make sure to work with one of the best solar installers near you.
+The solar installer you choose will be responsible for designing a system that matches your needs.
+They’ll also be your point of contact for any performance or warranty issues you face.
+To ensure you have the best solar experience possible, make sure to work with one of the best solar installers in your area.